rossetti/KSLBook/docs/07-Chapter7.md

 The choice of which rule to use comes down to what is given priority.
 The Ignore rule gives priority to the entity by cutting short the scheduled change.
 The Wait rule gives priority to the resource by ensuring that the scheduled change always occurs.
 If the resources are people, then using the Wait rule seems more appropriate.
 Of course, if these rules do not meet the requirements of your modeling situation, you are always free to implement difference rules.
 In the next section, the arrival schedules and capacity schedules are used to enhance the STEM Career Mixer modeling.

-### Enhancing the STEM Career Mixer Example
+### Enhancing the STEM Career Mixer Model

 In Chapter \@ref(processview), we discussed the implementation of a model for the STEM Career Fair Mixer of Example \@ref(exm:exSTEMCareerFair).
+In this section, we put the non-stationary modeling concepts of the previous sections into practice by exploring an enhanced version of the STEM Career Fair Mixer system.

+***
+::: {.example #exSTEMEnhanced name="Non-Stationary STEM Career Fair Mixer"}
-In this section, we are going to embellish the system to add a few modeling issues that will make the model a bit more realistic in order to illustrate the non-stationary modeling constructs provided by the KSL.
+In this example, we embellish the STEM Career Fair mixer model to add a few modeling issues that will make the model a bit more realistic in order to illustrate the non-stationary modeling constructs provided by the KSL.
 The following issues will be addressed in the new model.

 -   In reality, those students that wander around before deciding to visit the recruiters actually visit the conversation area associated